Help - Preparing & submitting applications - Radiation Assurance

 The email confirming that Radiation Assurance has been secured will include further information about what to do at this point, such as:

-• Copy the MPE and CRE reviews from the research exposure form into IRAS Part B Section 3;
+• copying the MPE and CRE reviews from the research exposure form into IRAS Part B Section 3

-• Make any changes the reviewers have requested to be made to the Participant Information Sheet;
+• making any changes the reviewers have requested to be made to the Participant Information Sheet

-• Seek authorisations from the lead MPE and CRE;
+• seeking authorisations from the lead MPE and CRE

-• Make payment to the reviewing trust(s)/health board(s).
-The Payments Framework Guidance recommends that payment is made within 30 days of Radiation Assurance being issued, in line with NHS standard payment terms;
+• making payment to the reviewing trusts/health boards.
+The Payments Framework Guidance recommends that payment is made within 30 days of Radiation Assurance being issued, in line with NHS standard payment terms

-• Include this email in the submission to ARSAC (where required), and in the local information pack to participating sites.
+• including this email in the submission to ARSAC (where required), and in the local information pack to participating sites

 If the research exposures change after Radiation Assurance has been secured this may result in a change in the information in Part B Section 3.
-If this is the case, the Radiation Assurance will not be valid.
-A change (pre-REC favourable opinion) or substantial amendment (post-REC favourable opinion) request should be submitted to Radiation Assurance prior to submission to the appropriate regulatory bodies.
+If this is the case, Radiation Assurance will not be valid.
+A change (pre-REC favourable opinion) or substantial amendment (post-REC favourable opinion) request should be submitted to Radiation Assurance prior to submission to the appropriate regulatory bodies to ensure the continuation of Radiation Assurance

 Further information on which changes to the research exposures would lead to a new submission being made to Radiation Assurance can be found in the Maintaining Your Approvals section of the IRAS Help pages, together with guidance about how to submit.